Calculate Company Value Using Common Rules of Thumb (with Examples)

 Customer lifetime value: (A x B x C) x D – E

 Calculate how much it would cost the buyer to develop the same product or service from scratch.
-In addition to assets, this also includes research and development, marketing costs, technology and infrastructure.
+This includes not only assets but also research and development, marketing costs, technology, and infrastructure.

-• Suitable for companies that are still relatively new and not yet too complex
+• Suitable for companies that are still relatively new and not too complex

 • Suitable for companies whose value is heavily based on their physical assets